ad-sho-loko/goones/README.md

 # goones
 NES Emulator written in Golang.
+It is a toy project for me.

 ![super-mario-bros](https://github.com/ad-sho-loko/goones/blob/etc/image/img/super-mario-bro.png)